-Featuring state-of-the-art quantum-ready computational engines, the Core accelerates your time-to-results while delivering more and better solutions for your optimization problems.
+Featuring state-of-the-art quantum-ready computational engines running on classical or diverse QPUs, the Core accelerates your time-to-results while delivering superior solutions for your optimization problems.

 The Core integrates specialized mathematical operations with complex constrained optimization techniques to deliver fast, excellent results.

 It transforms today’s real-world problems into quantum-ready requests and processes those requests on classical and/or quantum processors.
 No programming required.